lkrsova/lkrsova.github.io/pages/about.md

 From the topics of datafication and data surveillance, I extended my interest to algorithms and how these design the experience for thousands of people using their personal data.
 Currently, I am interested in learning more about the intersection of recommmendation algorithms, datafication, data literacy and pop culture.
 To be more specific, Netflix and alike is one of the socio-technical platforms I am interested in looking at in relation to its users and what they make out of the algorithmic recommendations and related phenomena.

 A current study I prepare to work on with Dr. Brian McKernan will concern about folk theories encompassing Netflix algorithm.

+### Non-academic academic fun

+When my PhD obligations permits, I am a game tester and localization translator for games and software.

+If you want to connect with me, you can find me on Steam as leeloo.

+I hang out on Discord with people from <a href="https://designoriented.net/">Design Oriented</a> (founded by Richard Terell aka Kirby Kid) and <https://designoriented.net/>IGDA Games Research & User Experience Special Interest Group</a> (founded by Steve Bromley)